Meet Angelina Jolie and Brad Pitt's kids in chronological order

 View this post on Instagram

-Of the many kids, Shiloh Nouvel is the first biological child of Angelina Jolie and Brad Pitt and naturally, the anticipation surrounding her arrival was marked by significant global attention.
+Shiloh Nouvel is the first biological child of Angelina and Brad and naturally, the anticipation surrounding her arrival was marked by significant global attention.
 She was welcomed into the world on May 27, 2006.
 Although Shiloh has spent most of her life in the US, she was born in the beautiful landscapes of Namibia.

 From the very beginning, the girl seamlessly blended into her family.
 Angelina lovingly described Shiloh as “full of light and love” and marvelled at the striking resemblance between mother and daughter.
 Angelina also playfully predicted that Shiloh might inherit a bit of her own mischievous spirit.